fmuacm/textContributors/README.md

 * Trey Watford is Bester
 * Will Dixon Is better
 * Chris Bracey Is betterer
+* Kyle Heath Is bettererer
-* Dylan Leon waz here
+* Dylan Leon is the sun god